fhaltmayer/DeepL/Gans/Mobile_Cyclegan/README.md

 --Update: Managed to get onnx2keras working wtih a few changes to InstanceNorm, ReflectionPad, and Convolution2dTranspose.
 Issue with tflite due to Channels first causing a bad graph.
 TFlite interpretor also seg faults which is worrisome.

 --Update 2: For some reason tflite cannot convert the tf.math.Pow operator which is found when calculating the bias and variance in Square_dif which is used in tensorflow_light's instance norm.
 In order to get around this you can go to the tf/python/ops/nn_impl.py and change the squared_diff into a manual (x-y)(x-y).
 Ive included the changed file.
 Ive managed to produce a float16 quantized model and regular model in tflite.
 Next step is getting it working on swift.

+--Update 3: CoreML is not the route to go, many issues regarding conversion and dealing with RGB, BGR, channel order, etc. Next step is to try tflite model which I know works as I have been able to test the interpreter.